ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ![Create README Button](../img/VersionControl/VersionControl_CreateReadme.png){: .center loading="lazy" }

 This will open a new file that contains the title and description you created for your project.
-This is written in the **Markdown** language, which allows you to format text in document.
+This is written in the **Markdown** language, which allows you to format text in the document.
 [Learn more about writing in Markdown here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 #### Commit the New README file